xinqilin/xinqilin/README.md

 - Backend-Engineer / Web Developer
 - Android work experience about eight month
 - Skill in Java, Kotlin also interested in Golang
-- A little frontend work experience in react
+- A little frontend work experience in React.js
 - Pleased to meet you!

 <br />